tommykw/WalkThrough/README.md

-# WalkThroughAnimation
+# WalkThrough
-Walk through animation for Android
+Walk through for Android